Hubbry Logo

 Sz digraph

-Sz is a digraph of the Latin script, used in Polish,[1] Kashubian and Hungarian, and in various romanizations of Mandarin and the Hong Kong government romanization of Cantonese.
+Sz is a digraph of the Latin script, used in Hungarian, Kashubian and Polish.[1]
+It is also used to represent syllables in various romanizations of Mandarin and the Hong Kong government romanization of Cantonese.

 Hungarian